-The 2021 Buoy 10 season looks a bit different this year.
-With a forecast of 500k Chinook and over 1.5 million Coho, we’re expecting a fall salmon season like we haven’t seen in over a decade.
+The 2022 Buoy 10 season looks similar to last year’s, which was pretty epic.
+With a forecast of 500k Chinook and over 1 million Coho, we’re expecting a long and productive fall season in Astoria.
 Chinook retention will go through Labor Day weekend, giving us 5 weeks of prime fishing at Buoy 10.
 We’ve been ocean salmon fishing since the end of June, and now it’s time to do some Columbia River fishing.
 Over the past month or so, the salmon have been putting on weight while munching on baitfish just outside the mouth of the river.
 Chinook will be starting their run up the Columbia River shortly and we’re ready to chase them in the freshwater as they head to their birthwaters.